vix-4800/StoreSphere/README.md

     ./vendor/bin/sail npm run dev
     ```

-Use `./vendor/bin/sail stop` to stop the server
+Use `./vendor/bin/sail stop` to stop the server or `./vendor/bin/sail down` to remove containers

 ### Without Docker